MasonStooksbury/Hex-Clock/README.md

 # Hex Clock

-From the mind of inventor Johnathan Wood comes: the *Hex Clock*.
+From the mind of my good friend and inventor Johnathan Wood comes: the *Hex Clock*.
 A novel timepiece combining two of his favorite things: technology and hexagons.
 The Hex Clock uses two hexagons to represent sexigesimal, 24-hour time using two 6-bit binary numbers wrapped around hexagons.
 Let's see a picture that will hopefully make more sense.
 (And yes, the left-most bit of the hours hex will never be illuminated except during animations)

 <br>